 Anyone who claims the title of “Christian,” therefore, must realize what the Paschal Mystery is and what its role is in our desire for redemption.

-It is for this reason that we believers needs Lent.
+It is for this reason that we believers need Lent.
 The mystery of the Lord’s Passion, Death, and Resurrection requires constant reflection and re-living in the lives of believers in order for the mystery to be fully assimilated in our hearts and appreciated in our everyday lives.
 With the pace of life and the multiple distractions presented by our world, it’s too easy for a Christian to miss the mystery.
 And so, Lent comes and commands a pause.
 It orders us – through various penances, some universal to all believers, while others of a more personal choosing – to slow down and see the mystery, feel the love, and desire heaven above all things.

-And so, Lent is not a season about self-help or self-improvement for their own sake.
+And so, Lent is not a season about self-help or self-improvement for our own sake.
 It’s not just about giving up caffeine or chocolate (although these could be good penances) or about eating right or being more punctual (although it could be good to improve these habits).
 No, above all these things, Lent is about the believer deepening in her knowledge and experience of the Suffering, Crucified, and Resurrected God who loves her and seeks to be with her.
 It’s about grasping – and being grasped by – the radical and self-emptying love of Jesus Christ.

 A good Lent, therefore, is reflected in a devout and attentive celebration of Holy Week and Easter.
 The rejoicing that’s a part of these holiest days should not occur because the believer sees it as a reprieve from a dislikable and contested time of penance but because the believer has been purified even more from darkness and is able to more profoundly understand and share in the Lord’s Paschal Mystery.